ramenengine/RamenEngine/modules.md

 ### Modes

-Generally you shouldn't be writing code that depends on the current base, but on occasion it's convenient, for instance when compiling  standard Forth code into a RAMEN project.
+Generally you shouldn't be writing code that depends on the current base, but on occasion it's convenient, for instance when compiling  standard Forth code into a Ramen project.

 | word | description |
 |-------|------|-------------|